Energy

 b.

-to reduce energy waste.
-Tell why people might resist the changes you
+necessary to reduce energy waste.
+Tell why people might resist

 6.

-counselor the important ideas each chart reveals.
-Tell where you got your
+your counselor the important ideas each chart reveals.
+Tell where you

-information.
-Explain how cost affects the use of a nonrenewable energy
+got your information.
+Explain how cost affects the use of a nonrenewable

 a.